karo91161/scorewu-server/README.md

 # Score With You Server

 Welcome to the "Score With You" backend server!
-This repository contains the server-side code for managing sports data, predictions, and user interactions in a dynamic way.
+This repository contains the server-side code for managing sports data, predictions, teams and user interactions in a dynamic way.

 ## Description